AlexcianHacker/termcord/README.md

-# comcord
+## Termcord
-Discord CLI - Discord For The Command Line
+Termcord - Discord CLI; Discord For The Command Line